 Oyster Integrated Mapping and Monitoring Program (OIMMP)

-Oysters provide a variety of critical ecosystem services to coastal communities in Florida.
-They improve water quality and clarity as they filter feed, lessen shoreline erosion, and provide a habitat or food source for a wide variety of birds, fish, and invertebrates.
+Oysters improve water quality and clarity as they filter feed, lessen shoreline erosion, and provide a habitat or food source for a wide variety of birds, fish, and invertebrates.
 The eastern oyster (Crassostrea virginica) is the only reef-building oyster in Florida and forms both subtidal and intertidal reefs.
-The eastern oyster is the most abundant oyster in the state and is important as both a keystone species and an ecosystem engineer.
+It is important as both a keystone species and an ecosystem engineer.
+Despite their ecological importance, many Florida estuaries have lost 80–90% of the oyster reefs that were present before human development.
+Determination of current condition and extent of oyster habitat in Florida is an essential step to developing statewide management and restoration goals for this habitat.

 Learn more about the OIMMP workshops, oyster mapping, monitoring, and partner publications